 Exhibit 4 shows the cost of the proposed projects and the amount attributable to new development, based generally on volumes and capacities.
-Overall, approximately 41% of the cost of all the necessary improvements are attributable to new development.
+Overall, approximately 47% of the cost of all the necessary improvements are attributable to new development, with the rest of the costs being the responsibility of Pima County.
 In some cases, the costs attributable to development are limited by the amount of available funding, contribution amounts for multi-jurisdictional projects, or additional funding sources.
-For example, traffic generated by new development is expected to use approximately 81% of the new capacity to be added on Valencia Road between Camino de la Tierra and Mission Road.
+For example, traffic generated by new development is expected to use approximately 74% of the new capacity to be added on Valencia Road between Camino de la Tierra and Mission Road.
 However, since that project is partially federally funded by a \$20 million RAISE grant, only approximately \$11.1 million will be funded with impact fees.
-Therefore, instead of new development funding 81% of the project cost, and the majority of the project will be funded through the federal grant.
+Therefore, instead of new development funding 74% of the project cost through impact fees, it will only fund approximately 32% of the project cost, and the majority of the project will be funded through the federal grant.

-Based on the ratio of the traffic expected to be generated by development in the next 10 years and the additional capacity which will be added with each project, the estimated total cost attributable to development is \$134,594,993.
+Based on the ratio of the traffic expected to be generated by development in the next 10 years and the additional capacity which will be added with each project, the estimated total cost attributable to development is \$133,874,882.
 As seen in Exhibit 4, new development will pay a proportionate share of the new capacity which it will use, as required by state statute.

 In summary, many of the needed projects will add capacity by widening roadways and adding travel lanes.
 Other projects will increase capacity with intersection improvements and turn lanes.
 Turn lanes are assumed to increase capacity by approximately 10% based on FDOT guidelines.
 For the RTA projects listed in the tables, the costs attributable to new developments is limited to the remaining County contribution for that project; in some cases, this results in new development contributing less than they would without the contribution limit.
 Other program costs include the \$148,765 cost of preparing this 5-year update to the Impact Fee Program and the required future 5-year update in 2030, expected to cost approximately \$150,000.
-Therefore, the total cost for providing these necessary public services associated with streets is \$134,744,993 during the 10-year period.
+Therefore, the total cost for providing these necessary public services associated with streets is \$134,174,882 during the 10-year period.